HiddenSquid321/SudokuSolver/README.md

 ## How to use

-To represent the Sudoku puzzle input the numbers in their relevant positons into the array declares as grid
+To represent the Sudoku puzzle you wish to solve input the numbers in their relevant positons into the array declared as grid and then simply run the program using the command `python filename.py`

 ## Python Libraries
 Make sure you have Numpy installed if you don't, run the command: `pip install numpy`